dlior/Specification-and-Analysis-of-Information-Systems/README.md

-# Specification-and-Analysis-of-Information-Systems
+# Specification and Analysis of Information Systems
-Auto arrange for the states for OPD with single Process
+## Auto arrange for the states for OPD with single Process
+course project